allthroughthenight/allthroughthenight.github.io/_drafts/what-i-ve-learned-in-2020.md

 [Programming Trick Question](https://qntm.org/trick): Answers to three common programming interview questions.

 [Sell yourself, Sell Your Work](https://www.solipsys.co.uk/new/SellYourselfSellYourWork.html?te20hn): Being able to talk about your technical accomplishments is important as it allows you to show your value to an organization.

+[The 'AI Effect'](https://en.wikipedia.org/wiki/AI_effect): Once a task has been mastered by AI, the difficulty of the task is discounted and not a measure of 'True Intelligence'.
+See also: [Moving the Goalposts](https://www.logicallyfallacious.com/logicalfallacies/Moving-the-Goalposts) and [No True Scotsman](https://www.logicallyfallacious.com/logicalfallacies/No-True-Scotsman)

 [The Bible for SWE Salary Negotiations](https://www.kalzumeus.com/2012/01/23/salary-negotiation/): Salary negotiations are between you and HR, not you and your Hiring Manager.